INTENS-FI/intens/aks/README.md

 - The more widely available connector that is installed with `az aks install-connector` does not get the job done because we need the advanced networking (vnet).
 - The "virtual node" feature only deploys a Linux connector.
-Vnet support probably doesn't work on the Windows connector.
+  According to Microsoft [Windows support is planned][win-vnet].
+When I tried to install VK manually with vnet support, it likewise only worked for Linux.
 - DNS is currently broken on the ACI pods.
 See `az-vk-values.yaml` for a fix.
 The file contains values for our chart, e.g., `helm install -n mpt -f aks/az-vk-values.yaml charts/simsvc`.
 That